-Aflac's second-quarter earnings topped the Zacks Consensus Estimate
+Aflac's third quarter earnings surpassed the Zacks Consensus

-were partially offset by marginal improvement from the U.S. and
+were partially offset by marginal improvement in the U.S. We remain

-the sluggish economy faced in Japan, while expenses and benefit
+given the sluggish economy faced in Japan, while expenses and

-ratio are expected to rise.
-Nonetheless, Aflac benefits from
+benefit ratio are expected to rise.
+Nevertheless, dividend hike,

-healthy capital ratios, product expertise, stable ratings and
+capital ratios, product expertise and stable ratings boost

-accelerated capital deployment.
-Overall, a stable economy and
+confidence.
+Overall, a stable economy and investment restructuring

 Founded in 1955 and headquartered in Columbus, Georgia, Aflac